zneswork/wdio-allure-ts-example/README.md

 ```
 ### Pages
 We use Page Object Model for our tests and all page classes located under /pages folder.
 Each class represent an UI object/functionality.
-For example: LoginPage.ts  has next methods : navigate, login, isLoaded since those 3 are the main login page responsibility
+For example: TodoAngularPage.ts holds main functionality of the page.
+Files like Button.ts and TextBox.ts holds basic functionality of the widget

 ### WebDriverIO wrapper
 The heart of the framework.
 Wraps webdriverIO for cleaner tests and pages implementation with logs and and stability improvements.